-Cannabis entrepreneur Jade Sancho-Duser is collaborating with Garden State Hemp (GSH) to offer cannabis career paths and alternative medicine courses.
+Entrepreneur Jade Sancho-Duser is collaborating with Garden State Hemp to provide New Jersey cannabis education and alternative medicine courses.

-Along with GSH owners Carl Burwell Jr. and Jonathan Rojas, Sancho-Duser is launching the Rooted Community Education Group (RCEG) to provide affordable vocational and patient education on the nuances of cannabis.
+Along with Garden State Hemp owners Carl Burwell Jr. and Jonathan Rojas, Sancho-Duser is launching the Rooted Community Education Group (RCEG) to provide affordable vocational and patient education on the nuances of cannabis.

 Sancho-Duser wanted to create the RCEG because she saw many looking to take advantage of entrepreneurs by offering services they can’t guarantee or charging exorbitant fees.